100Automations/Website/_guides/writing-short-descriptions-for-automations.md

 display: true
 ---
 # Write a Short Narrative Description about Your Automation
-You will need to write a short description about your automation so that people will understand what it is about and why its valuable.
+You will need to write a short description about your automation so that people will understand what it is about and why it's valuable.

 ### Uses:

 - project card on 100Automations.org website
 - read.me on your repository
-- announcements (linked, etc.)
+- announcements (linkedIn, etc.)

 ### Elements:
-The description should have the following elements
+The description should have the following elements:
 - A Problem Statement
 - Description of Solution
 - A practical example where you can see this (recommended)